 The Beginning of Big Data in the Cloud for the Alpha Team

 Prior to moving to the cloud, the A-Team was only running on SQL.
 The solution in place was on-premises and couldn’t handle seasonal spikes or scale on demand when the target audience was wider than usual.
 Furthermore, the inherent nature of the associated model required highly customized content.
-The data operation was extremely time-consuming and strained compute and storage servers.
+The data operation was extremely time-consuming and strained to compute and storage servers.

 As a result, the A-Team could not personalize email content on a user-to-user basis.
 Instead, the small audience (about two million users) were the recipients of relatively similar content that did not increase conversions.
 The infrastructure also had resource limitations that prevented the team from scaling to include more users in a cost-effective way.

-The team recognized these issues of scale and flexibility, and was able to test a possible solution by building a POC of their pipeline on Qubole.
+The team recognized these issues of scale and flexibility and was able to test a possible solution by building a POC of their pipeline on Qubole.
 This provided the opportunity to learn Apache Spark while avoiding the typical mistakes of those new to distributed compute in AWS.
 The implemented pipeline was built in a Qubole Spark Notebook, and the A-Team immediately began optimizing the code with Python.

 Following the POC, the pipeline showed direct business value impacts to revenue growth and costs.
-The pipeline allowed them to scale to 20 million users per week day as well as deliver dynamic content, but it remained a relatively expensive operation.
+The pipeline allowed them to scale to 20 million users per weekday as well as deliver dynamic content, but it remained a relatively expensive operation.
 The team realized there was still work to be done to truly scale worldwide and deliver personalized emails for each customer without causing costs to skyrocket.

 Optimizing Cloud Big Data Operations at Scale

 To provide the level of personalization needed to increase user engagement, the A-Team needed to implement customer segmentation into the email pipeline.
 Getting the necessary level of customer segmentation granularity for Expedia users is quite challenging because of two primary factors: search behavior and booking activities.
-Therefore, properly profiling these events before segmentation are critical to developing a successful recommendation engine.
+Therefore, properly profiling these events before segmentation is critical to developing a successful recommendation engine.

 To solve this issue, the A-Team experimented with several approaches and technologies — ultimately selecting Qubole Spark, a cloud-based big data platform that provides autoscaling clusters for Spark.
 Qubole enabled the A-Team to focus on building new value-add features for their customers while addressing the scaling issues of their on-premises systems.

-“One of the coolest things about Qubole and Spark clusters is that most Spark cluster users end up using it for analytical purposes, but we actually run production and business-impacting jobs on these clusters.”
+“One of the coolest things about Qubole and Spark clusters is that most Spark cluster users end up using it for analytical purposes, but we actually run production and business-impacting jobs on these clusters.

 – Jagannath Narasimhan, Technical Product Manager